rishukumark19/kelvin_weather/README.md

-Kelvin Weather Converter
+Kelvin Weather Converter 🌡️
-A beginner-friendly JavaScript tool to convert Kelvin temperatures to Celsius, Fahrenheit, and Newton scales.
-Created as part of the Codecademy “Build Web Apps with React” path to master JavaScript basics, code clarity, and problem solving.
+A simple JavaScript tool to convert a temperature from Kelvin to Celsius, Fahrenheit, and the Newton scale.

-Table of Contents
-Project Overview

-Features

-Learning Outcomes

-Usage

-Code Example

-Output Example

-Contributing

-License

-Project Overview
-Kelvin Weather Converter demonstrates foundational JavaScript concepts, such as variable declaration, arithmetic operations, string interpolation, and clean documentation.
-The project reflects my progress through Codecademy and my commitment to code readability and reusability.
+This project demonstrates foundational JavaScript concepts, including variable declaration, arithmetic operations, and string interpolation.

-Features
-User-defined Kelvin input

-Accurate conversion to Celsius and Fahrenheit

-Optional Newton scale calculation

-Well-documented code with modular structure

-Output via clear, formatted console messages

-Learning Outcomes
-From Codecademy, I gained experience with:

-Breaking tasks into logical steps and writing modular code

-Using variables and mathematical operators

-Applying JavaScript rounding methods (Math.floor)

-Leveraging template literals for readable output

-Documenting code for clarity and maintainability

-Practicing real-world problem-solving with JS fundamentals

-Usage
+✨ Project Origin
+This project was completed as part of the "Build Web Apps with React" skill path on Codecademy.
+It serves as a practical exercise for mastering JavaScript basics.

+The original project prompt was to build a converter that could:
+- Take a static temperature in Kelvin.
+- Convert it to Celsius.
+- Convert the Celsius temperature to Fahrenheit.
+- Log the final Fahrenheit temperature in a human-readable sentence.

+🚀 How It Works
+The script performs the following steps:

+1.  **Set Kelvin Temperature**: A constant variable `kelvin` holds the temperature to be converted.
+2.  **Calculate Celsius**: It subtracts 273 from the Kelvin temperature to get Celsius.
+3.  **Calculate Fahrenheit**: It converts the Celsius temperature to Fahrenheit and rounds it down to the nearest whole number.
+4.  **Display Result**: It prints the final Fahrenheit temperature to the console.
+5.  **[Optional] Calculate Newton**: It also includes a calculation to convert Celsius to the Newton scale and logs the result.

+🔧 How to Use
-Clone this repository to your system
+1. Clone this repository or download the `kelvin_weather.js` file.

-Copy the code snippet below into kelvin-weather.js (or your chosen file name)

-Run in your terminal using node kelvin-weather.js
+2. Open the `kelvin_weather.js` file in a text editor.

-Change the value of kelvin to test different temperatures
+3. Change the value of the `kelvin` variable to any temperature you want to convert.
+4. Run the script using Node.js:
+    ```sh
+    node kelvin_weather.js
+    ```
+5. See the converted temperatures printed in your console!

+Happy Coding!